-As reported in our Announcement to members in November 2020, , there has been a significant Court decision that determined schemes like the Elphinstone scheme were able to make claims on the Fraud Compensation Fund ("the FCF").
-Dalriada has since been working with the Pension Protection Fund ("the PPF"), who manage the FCF.
+As reported in our announcement to members in November 2020, there was a significant Court decision that determined schemes like the Scheme were able to make claims on the Fraud Compensation Fund ("FCF").
+Dalriada has since been working with the Pension Protection Fund ("PPF"), who manage the FCF.

 The FCF is open to claims by occupational pension schemes that have suffered a loss as a result of an act of dishonesty.
+Dalriada has been working with the FCF and evidence was provided to the FCF in support of the Scheme's claim.

-On 12 March 2024, Dalriada received confirmation from the PPF Board that they agreed that there are reasonable grounds for believing there was dishonesty within the Scheme and that there are Scheme asset reductions attributable to that dishonesty.
+On 19th December 2023, Dalriada received confirmation from the PPF Board that they agreed that the Scheme had suffered a loss and that the loss was attributable to an offence involving dishonesty.